xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Are there any plans for a mobile port of xemu?
 There are currently no plans for a mobile port of xemu on iOS or Android, the emulator hasn't reached the performance necessary to run well on iOS or Android at this time.

+#### Q: Can xemu load an Xbox game disc from my computer's DVD drive?
+Generally, no. You will need to create a backup of your game disc.
+Please [see here](disc-images.md) for more information about creating and using disc images.